 Awed by the Apollo landing on the moon in 1969, Thomas conceived a series of "Space' paintings.
 Her take on space also had a light-hearted side.
 "When Apollo was put into orbit, Peanuts' Charlie Brown left Snoopy spinning around to enjoy the unbelievable," she said in 1972.
 Snoopy got his own series of seven pictures.

 Alma Thomas (1891-1978) was African-American artist who began painting in a representational style but, under the influence of Lois Maillou Jones, her style became more abstract.
-Although she painted throughout her life, Thomas did nt become a full-time artist until she was sixty-nine.
+Although she painted throughout her life, Thomas did n ot become a full-time artist until she was sixty-nine.
 At the age of eighty in 1972 Thomas became the first female African-American artist to receive a solo exhibition at the Whitney Museum.
-Although she taught junior high school art for thirty-five years Thomas was avtive in the local art scene and pushed back against discrimination wherever she encumbered it.
+"Who would ever have dreamed that somebody like me would make it to the Whitney in New York?"
+Thomas said at the time.
+But some activist groups accused the museum of tkenism, of using a few token black artists to camouflage a general lack of progress.
+Although she taught junior high school art for thirty-five years, Thomas was active in the local art scene and pushed back against discrimination wherever she encumbered it.

 For more about Alma Thomas go here.